Kingsmeadow, Kingston upon Thames

-Kingsmeadow is a football stadium in Norbiton, Kingston upon Thames, London, which is used for home matches by Chelsea Women and Chelsea U21s.
-It was formerly the home of Kingstonian F.C. and AFC Wimbledon and has a capacity of 4,850, with 2,265 seats.
+Kingsmeadow is a football stadium in Norbiton, Kingston upon Thames, London, which is used for home matches by Chelsea Women and Chelsea U21.
+It was formerly the home of Kingstonian and AFC Wimbledon and has a capacity of 4,850 with 2,265 seats.

 History

-The stadium was the home of Kingstonian F.C. from 1989, when they built the entire complex on the site following the sale of their traditional Richmond Road ground.
+The stadium was the home of Kingstonian from 1989, when they built the entire complex on the site following the sale of their former Richmond Road ground.
 Kingstonian opened the ground with a friendly against Queens Park Rangers.
 Following relegation from the Conference, Kingstonian went into financial administration and both the club and ground were purchased by Rajesh Khosla and his son Anup.

-AFC Wimbledon played at the stadium from their foundation in 2002 until their move to a new stadium on Plough Lane in 2020; Wimbledon F.C. having moved to Milton Keynes in September 2003, becoming Milton Keynes Dons in June 2004.
+AFC Wimbledon played at the stadium from their foundation in 2002 until their move to a new stadium on Plough Lane in 2020; Wimbledon having moved to Milton Keynes in September 2003, becoming Milton Keynes Dons in June 2004.
 AFC Wimbledon were in the Combined Counties League at this time, but reached Football League One in 2016.

-After one season as tenants of the Khoslas, AFC Wimbledon undertook to buy the leasehold to the ground.
+After one season as tenants of the Khoslas, AFC Wimbledon undertook to buy the leasehold of the ground.
 The club's owners, the Dons Trust, launched a share issue to finance the purchase, which was closed the following summer.
 The club subsequently arranged for a commercial loan to clear the remaining debt to the Khoslas.
 Upon taking over the ground, its name was changed to the Fans' Stadium which remains the nickname of the ground today.

-In November 2015, AFC Wimbledon supporters backed a proposal to sell the ground to Chelsea F.C., who were interested to use the ground for its youth teams and women's team.
-The sale was hugely detrimental to Kingstonian, with them unable to play in a ground that was now too big and expensive for a non-league side and one which they no longer had any decision over.
-Kingstonian started a groundshare with Leatherhead F.C. in 2017-8, and then to King George's Field in Tolworth, sharing with Corinthian-Casuals F.C. from the 2018–19 season.
+In November 2015, AFC Wimbledon supporters backed a proposal to sell the ground to Chelsea, who were interested in using the ground for its youth teams and women's team.
+The sale was hugely detrimental to Kingstonian, with them unable to play in a ground that was now too big and expensive for a non-league side and over which they no longer had any control.
+Kingstonian started a groundshare with Leatherhead in 2017–8, and then moved to King George's Field in Tolworth, sharing with Corinthian Casuals from the 2018–19 season.

 Kingsmeadow became the new home of Chelsea Women, beginning with the 2017–18 FA WSL season.
 AFC Wimbledon departed Kingsmeadow for the new Plough Lane stadium in May 2020.